 While you are in a sitting position, the health care provider places numbing drops into your eyes, so you will not have any discomfort during the test.
-Your eyes are held open with a small device called a retractor.
+Your eyes are held open with a small device called a speculum.
 An electrical sensor (electrode) is placed on each eye.

 The electrode measures the electrical activity of the retina in response to light.
 A light flashes, and the electrical response travels from the electrode to a TV-like screen, where it can be viewed and recorded.
 The normal response pattern has waves called A and B.

 The provider will take the readings in normal room light and then again in the dark, after allowing 20 minutes for your eyes to adjust.

 No special preparation is necessary for this test.

 The probes that rest on your eye may feel a little scratchy.
 The test takes about 1 hour to perform.

 Why the Test is Performed